Yuli Edelstein: Speaker of the Knesset

-Following the 2013 elections, Edelstein was nominated by Likud Yisrael Beitenu to replace then Speaker of the Knesset Reuven Rivlin.
+Following the 2013 elections, Edelstein was nominated by Likud Yisrael Beiteinu to replace then Speaker of the Knesset Reuven Rivlin.
 His nomination was approved by all members of the party's parliamentary caucus excluding Rivlin, who chose to abstain.
 It was then approved by the Knesset, with 96 members voting in favor and 8 abstaining.
 Edelstein was sworn in as speaker on 14 March.
 Edelstein was elected to the third place on the Likud list ahead of the 2015 election.
 He was subsequently re-elected to the Knesset and then as Speaker, with 103 Members of the Knesset voting in favor and 7 abstaining.
 During his tenure as speaker, Edelstein supported the Nation-State Bill.
 Ahead of the April 2019 election, Edelstein was elected to the second place on the Likud list.
 After the election, he was re-elected as Speaker, with 101 MKs voting in favor and 4 abstaining.

 Following the 2020 election, a bloc led by Benny Gantz agreed to replace Edelstein as speaker of the Knesset.
 Despite this he refused to convene the plenary to vote on his replacement.
 The Movement for Quality Government in Israel appealed to the Supreme Court, which ordered Edelstein to convene the Knesset.
 On 25 March, Edelstein resigned as speaker to prevent a constitutional crisis.
 On 26 March, a newly formed coalition led by Netanyahu and Gantz elected the latter to be sworn in as the new Knesset Speaker.